 Students may also select M.A.-level classes (700 and above) offered by other SF State departments (with the pre-approval the graduate coordinator), and upper division undergraduate classes in Anthropology (provided that upper division undergraduate classes make up no more than 30% of the total number of units awarded for the completion of the M.A.).

-Students who enter the program without an undergraduate degree in Anthropology (or without satisfactory undergraduate classes in Anthropology) may be required to take relevant undergraduate classes before being enrolled in graduate level classes; if you have questions about your status, please email the graduate coordinator.
+Students who enter the program without an undergraduate degree in Anthropology (or without satisfactory undergraduate classes in Anthropology) may be required to take relevant undergraduate classes before being enrolled in graduate level classes; if you have questions about your status, continuing students, please email the graduate coordinator.

 Once students have completed their first two terms of study, they must complete their degree through the selction of electives and by successfully completing their Culminative Experience through one of the following classes: